Sowell Financial Services LLC Purchases Shares of 59,818 Invesco PureBeta 0-5 Yr US TIPS ETF (BATS:PBTP)

 Sowell Financial Services LLC purchased a new stake in Invesco PureBeta 0-5 Yr US TIPS ETF (BATS:PBTP – Get Rating) during the third quarter, according to the company in its most recent filing with the SEC.
 The firm purchased 59,818 shares of the company’s stock, valued at approximately $1,457,000.

 A number of other hedge funds also recently made changes to their positions in PBTP.
 Private Trust Co.
 NA purchased a new position in shares of Invesco PureBeta 0-5 Yr US TIPS ETF in the 2nd quarter valued at $151,000.
-Bank of America Corp DE raised its stake in shares of Invesco PureBeta 0-5 Yr US TIPS ETF by 309.9% in the 1st quarter.
-Bank of America Corp DE now owns 8,197 shares of the company’s stock valued at $215,000 after acquiring an additional 6,197 shares during the period.
+Bank of America Corp DE increased its stake in Invesco PureBeta 0-5 Yr US TIPS ETF by 309.9% during the 1st quarter.
+Bank of America Corp DE now owns 8,197 shares of the company’s stock worth $215,000 after buying an additional 6,197 shares during the period.
 Financial Advocates Investment Management increased its stake in Invesco PureBeta 0-5 Yr US TIPS ETF by 16.0% during the 2nd quarter.
 Financial Advocates Investment Management now owns 11,784 shares of the company’s stock worth $301,000 after buying an additional 1,624 shares during the period.
 Ford Financial Group LLC purchased a new stake in Invesco PureBeta 0-5 Yr US TIPS ETF during the 3rd quarter worth $293,000.
 Finally, Royal Bank of Canada purchased a new stake in Invesco PureBeta 0-5 Yr US TIPS ETF during the 3rd quarter worth $302,000.

 Invesco PureBeta 0-5 Yr US TIPS ETF Stock Up 0.4 %